biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 verification, however, biometric capture sensor may do the all tasks within the sensor.
-In either case, all TSF modules (i.e. biometric capture sensor and any software running in biometric capture sensor and mobile device processors) that process plaintext biometric data except publicly accessible biometric data must be separated from any entities outside the SEE.
-Any plaintext biometric data except publicly accessible biometric data itself must not be accessible from any entities outside the SEE.
+In either case, all TSF modules (i.e. biometric capture sensor and any software running in biometric capture sensor and mobile device processors) that process plaintext biometric data must be separated from any entities outside the SEE.
+Any plaintext biometric data must not be accessible from any entities outside the SEE.

 In any cases, the evaluator shall examine the TSS to confirm that;